nickassafkirk/Cartel-Coffee/README.md

     ```

 - To add a wiggle functionality to the menu pages call Icons/Images, I customised code found at [this codepen demo](https://codepen.io/theDeanH/pen/zBZXLN)
-The original is as seen below:
+  This animation was customised for use in this project to include properties that do not include vendor prefixes.
+The original code segment is as seen below:

     ```
     p:hover {